|Partner Institution/Organization Homepage:||Click to visit|

-Students are responsible for ensuring that their passports are valid for their entire stay in France.
+Students are responsible for ensuring that their passports are valid for their entire stay in Russia.
 For further information on renewing or obtaining a U.S. passport, please consult the U.S. State Department passport website.

 Russia requires both entry and exit visas for US citizens and most other foreign nationals.
 You must register for the proper visa in order to enter and study in Russia.
 Visit the Bard website for more information about visas.

 Application ProcessStudents interested in applying to this program must complete two separate processes: